fabpot-graveyard/dependency-injection/doc/05-Service-Description.markdown

 >(`http://svn.symfony-project.com/components/yaml/trunk/`) as it is
 >required for the service container loader and dumper.

-The previous container is represented like follows in YAML:
+The previous container is represented as follows in YAML:

     [yml]
     parameters: